armatita/armatita.github.io/README.md

 fields of mathematics applied to geosciences and released open-source software such as [Fillworks](https://sourceforge.net/projects/fillworks/), [ECMWF parser](https://sourceforge.net/projects/ecmwfparser/) and [GEOMS2](https://sourceforge.net/projects/geoms2/?source=directory).
 In 2014 became Assistant Lecturer for two MSc level courses at [IST](https://tecnico.ulisboa.pt/en/) and by 2016 joined [Geovariances](http://www.geovariances.com/en/) as Software Engineer.
 During the course of almost 4 years, has developed [UncerTZ/Isatis.neo Petroleum](https://www.geovariances.com/en/news/uncertz-consortium-time-depth-conversion-evolved/), as well as designed its brand and visual communication.
-More recently, in 2019, joined [Eyeware](https://eyeware.tech/) as UI\UX Consultant for which it builds end user products related to gaze tracking using volumetric video.
+In 2019, joined [Eyeware](https://eyeware.tech/) as UI\UX Consultant for which it buildt end user products related to gaze tracking using volumetric video.
+Currently working at [Ikerian](https://www.ikerian.com/) as a Scientific Software Engineer supporting R&D in AI assisted products in ophtalmology healthcare.
 Independently it has developed several free [Educational Apps](https://play.google.com/store/apps/dev?id=6135518111922353974&hl=en) for Android and frequently releases online publications and software.

 <a id="Index"></a>